Sony Ericsson P1: Key improvements

 While the phone used the same Nexperia PNX4008 processor as its predecessor, the included RAM was doubled to 128 MB, resulting in significantly more free RAM after boot-up.
 As a result of its increased RAM, the P1's multitasking performance was far more stable than that of the first series of UIQ 3 phones from Sony Ericsson (P990, M600 and W950).
 The boot speed, when compared to the P990, is also discernibly faster.

 The P1 uses the form factor of the M600 and consequently shares its screen size of 2.6 inches, making it 0.2 inches smaller than its predecessor.
-However, due to the new transflective layer on its LCD display, legibility under direct sunlight has been improved on the P1.
+However, due to the new transflective layer on its LCD, legibility under direct sunlight has been improved on the P1.
 This addresses a common problem faced by owners of the P990.

 The phone has 256 MB of built-in flash memory; twice as much as its predecessor, with 160 MB available to the user.
 The phone also supports expansion using Memory Stick Micro slot cards, up to 16 GB in size.